jonasstr/multilayer_nn/README.md

 # Experimental NN-library for Python 3

-If you are unable to view the notebook use the following link:
+If you are unable to view the notebook on GitHub use the following link:
 https://nbviewer.jupyter.org/github/jonasstr/multilayer_nn/blob/master/Neural%20Network%20v3.ipynb

 ## Usage